LiferayCloud/liferay-helm-chart/docs/FOR_LOCAL_DEVELOPMENT.md

 #### How to Gain Access

-There are 3 preset addresses:
+If the value `ingress.enabled` is `true` there should be 3 preset addresses available:

 - DXP: http://main.dxp.docker.localhost